mikebranstein/terraform-workshop-instructions/src/chapters/chapter3.md

 We will be using this output in a future chapter, and will discuss this in more detail at that time.

-Let's move on to the "main.tf" file and begin generalizing the resources we previously created.
+Let's move on to the `main.tf` file and begin generalizing the resources we previously created.

 Replace the existing Resource Group block with the following code: